CB86 - Bachelor of Podiatry Practice (Honours)

 You will also develop podiatry-specific skills, enabling you to graduate work ready.

-Our Health programs and courses have been developed to meet the ever-increasing needs of our communities both in Australia and internationally.
+Our Health courses and units have been developed to meet the ever-increasing needs of our communities both in Australia and internationally.

 Broad range of options

-Whether you are currently working in the industry seeking to advance your skills, or looking to kick start a new career in health, our broad and ever-growing range of health programs and courses give you the choice to be what you want to be.
+Whether you are currently working in the industry seeking to advance your skills, or looking to kick start a new career in health, our broad and ever-growing range of health courses and units give you the choice to be what you want to be.
 Choose from the key areas of allied health, medical and exercise sciences, community and health services, and transport and safety sciences.

 Study your way